ivyeori/MyDashboard/README.md

   git clone https://github.com/ivyeori/MyDashboard.git
 ```

-Insert it in your htdocs folde if you use XAMPP
+Insert it in your htdocs folde if you use XAMPP. <br>
 Made with PHP, Bootstrap and HTML so you need anything like XAMPP to make the website work on your computer.
 Website can be used locally and without any internet connection.